phaustin/pyman/Book/index.rst

 This is a local fork of `David Pine's Introduction to Python for Science`_.
 This branch makes a couple of changes:

-* All code works with Python 3.4
+* All code works with Python 3.5

-* The installation guide covers `Anaconda Python <https://store.continuum.io/cshop/anaconda/>`_
+* The installation guide covers `miniconda python <http://conda.pydata.org/miniconda.html>`_

-* There are several short sreencasts linked from YouTube.

 Contents: